 In my book, Saving our Adolescents (2010), I wrote that I was concerned that today’s adolescents are facing more stressors and risk than any previous generation.
-In 2019, the Mission Australia Youth Survey reported the four main areas of personal concern were:
+In 2020, the Mission Australia Youth Survey of 15-19-year olds found the four main areas of personal concern were:

 Essentially adolescence has always been a time of confusion, rapid change and uncertainty.
 Every adult will recall their own cringe-worthy memories of this transition from childhood to adulthood.

 What has mostly changed is the technology/media-driven screen world that saturates children with perceptions that are often unhealthy.
 There is ease of access to millions of sexualised images, ads, YouTube clips, movies and TV programs that normalise ‘risky’, shallow and often narcissistic behaviour whether that be around alcohol, sex, aggression, violence or the pathetic pursuit of fame through a misguided value placed on being a celebrity.

 The ease of accessing pornography is distorting healthy sexual maturity and adding to misunderstanding the formation of caring, safe, intimate relationships.
 There has been an increase in sexually predatory behaviour from both girls and boys with many unwanted consequences – physical and emotional.
 Additionally, in a survey of Year 10, 11 and 12 students in Australia 19.8% of males and 28.3% of females had had unwanted sex at some point.